tenpy/tenpy/doc/changelog/latest.rst

 Big Change in verbosity: switch to using Python's default :mod:`logging` mechanism!
 This implies that by default you don't get any output besides error messages and warning any more, at least not in pre-`Simulation` setups.
-See :doc:`/intro/logging` on how to get the output back.
+See :doc:`/intro/logging` on how to get the output back, and what to change in your code.

 Changelog